-If you’re struggling with weight loss, there’s a new procedure that you might want to consider.
-It’s called the Single Anastomosis Duodeno Ileo + Sleeve (SADIS), and it’s a surgical weight loss procedure that’s gaining popularity around the world.
+If you’re struggling with weight loss, there’s a new bariatric surgery that you might want to consider.
+It’s called the Single Anastomosis Duodeno Ileo + Sleeve (SADIS), or also referred to as the Single Anastomosis Duodenal Switch, and it’s a surgical weight loss procedure that’s gaining popularity around the world.

-SADIS is a combination of two different procedures: the duodenal switch (DS) and the sleeve gastrectomy.
+SADIS is a combination of two different bariatric surgeries: the duodenal switch surgery (DS) and the vertical sleeve gastrectomy (gastric sleeve).
 In this article, we’ll dive into what SADIS is, how it works, and its potential benefits.

 SADIS combines these two procedures to create a more effective weight loss solution.